bodrick/awesome/TOPICS.md

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [zadam/trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
 *   [nextcloud/server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data

-## selfhosted

-*   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
-Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
-*   [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
-*   [bitmagnet-io/bitmagnet](https://github.com/bitmagnet-io/bitmagnet) - A self-hosted BitTorrent indexer, DHT crawler, content classifier and torrent search engine with web UI, GraphQL API and Servarr stack integration.
-*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
-Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
-*   [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
-*   [BookStackApp/BookStack](https://github.com/BookStackApp/BookStack) - A platform to create documentation/wiki content built with PHP & Laravel
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
-*   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
-*   [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
-This is the repository of the backend.
-*   [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## selfhosting